 Parents, grandparents and other family members are invited to campus each fall to catch up with their student, and explore Holy Cross by taking a tour, cheering at a game and attending Mass, among other opportunities.

 This signature Holy Cross tradition takes place on first-year student move-in day.
 During the Mass, faculty in academic regalia, administration and staff welcome the new students with blessings, and their parents and families wish them well as they begin their new journey.

-A host of events and activities at Summer and Fall Gateways help incoming students acclimate to life at Holy Cross and in Worcester.
+A host of events and activities to support students transition to life at Holy Cross and in Worcester.

 During one day each spring, members of the Purple Key Society celebrate school spirit by decorating the campus, sponsoring events, and offering giveaways.